Roman commerce: Commercial infrastructure

 The Forum Cuppedinis in ancient Rome was a market which offered general goods.
 At least four other large markets specialized in specific goods such as cattle, wine, fish and herbs and vegetables, but the Roman Forum drew the bulk of the traffic.

 All new cities, like Timgad, were laid out according to an orthogonal grid plan which facilitated transportation and commerce.
 These cities were connected by good roads.
 Navigable rivers were extensively used and some canals were dug, but neither leave such clear archaeological traces as roads.
 Consequently, they tend to be underestimated.
 Maintaining peace was a major factor in the expansion of trade.
 All settlements—especially the smaller ones—could be located in economically rational positions.
 Before and after the Roman Empire, hilltop defensive positions were preferred for small settlements and piracy made coastal settlement particularly hazardous for all but the largest cities.

+Recent archaeological and quantitative research has used coin-hoard evidence to examine the relationship between commercial infrastructure and monetary circulation in the Roman world.
+An analysis of georeferenced Republican coin hoards (155 BCE–2 CE) applied spatial interaction modelling to study how settlement hierarchies, transport routes, and urban infrastructure shaped patterns of circulation.
+The study found that coin finds were concentrated around major urban and transport nodes, including Rome, principal roads, and coastal port systems, suggesting that commercial infrastructure helped structure the spatial integration of the Roman economy.

 By the 1st century, the provinces of the Roman Empire were trading huge volumes of commodities to one another via sea routes.
 There was an increasing tendency for specialization, particularly in manufacturing, agriculture and mining.
 Some provinces specialized in producing certain types of goods, such as grain in Egypt and North Africa and wine and olive oil in Italy, Hispania, and Greece.

 Knowledge of the Roman economy is extremely patchy.
 The vast bulk of traded goods, being agricultural, normally leave no direct remains.
 Very exceptionally, as at Berenice, there is evidence of long-distance trade in black pepper, almonds, hazelnuts, stone pine cones, walnuts, coconuts, apricots and peaches besides the more expected figs, raisins and dates.
 The wine, olive oil and garum (fermented fish sauce) trades were exceptional in leaving amphorae behind.
 There is a single reference of the Syrian export of kipi stiff quince jam or marmalade to Rome.